-Under the hood, the platform combines a React + TypeScript client with TanStack Router and React Query, plus a NestJS + TypeORM backend for data-heavy operational and compliance workflows.
-It is deployed on Amazon Lightsail with separate instance, database, and storage services, while Docker images are shipped through AWS ECR.
+React + TypeScript client with TanStack Router and React Query, NestJS + TypeORM backend for operational and compliance workflows, deployed on Amazon Lightsail with Docker images shipped through AWS ECR.

 Indian MSMEs often run core factory work across Excel sheets, WhatsApp messages, paper slips, and separate accounting tools.
 In the platform repo, that pain shows up in the workflows I chose to build: WIP tracking, QR job cards, material variance, MSME payment compliance, ITC verification, receivables aging, GST exports, and owner dashboards.